 Overview

-1.1 Heritage plaques are important in the town for a number of reasons.
-They re-enforce pride in the town by acknowledging the history and people of the town.
-They educate and remind the local community of places, people and events as well as attracting heritage tourists to Lowestoft.
-The plaques introduce them to the wider history and attractions in the town as well as forming an important heritage trail through the town.
+1.1 Heritage plaques are important.
+They re-enforce pride in the town by acknowledging its history and people.
+They educate and remind the community of places, people and events and attract heritage tourists to Lowestoft.
+Plaques introduce the wider history and attractions in the town and form an important and interesting heritage trail through the town.

 What Heritage Should the Plaques Celebrate?

-2.1 There seem to be three categories, places, people and events.
-The majority of our plaques are currently about places with the people secondary and events running last.
-There is an obviously reason behind this as a building is the easiest place to put a plaque.
+2.1 Existing plaques celebrate places, people and events.
+The majority of Lowestoft’s plaques have traditionally been about places, with people secondary and events running last.
+Buildings are convenient homes for plaques.

-2.2 Some areas of the town are densely populated with plaques due to their historic nature and fine architecture however other areas are still likely to have building which should have plaques attached to note not only their architectural heritage but their importance to the identity of the town.
-In the same way heritage plaques should not be limited to centuries old buildings but could be equally applied to, for example, St Peter’s Court which is an original, iconic building in the town.
+2.2 Some areas of the town have many plaques owing to their historic nature and fine architecture.
+However, other areas also have buildings which are important to the identity of the town and would be fitting homes for plaques.
+The Town Council believes heritage plaques should celebrate older buildings as well as original, iconic, or otherwise significant newer buildings..

-2.3 There are some individuals honoured by plaques and this is an area which could be strengthened.
-There needs to be careful consideration of when an individual merits a heritage plaque, i.e. should heritage plaques be created within an individual‘s lifetime.
-There are obviously pros and cons on either side with the concern of an individual’s potential future actions embarrassing the town and the plaque.
-However, plaques can always be taken down, amended or replaced.
-A recent individual who has raised Lowestoft’s profile could be equally important to the town and could attract a new contingent who may then investigate other plaques in the town.
-This could equally apply to an organisation.
+2.3 The Town Council would like to increase the number of individuals honoured by plaques..
+There needs to be careful consideration of when an individual merits a heritage plaque, i.e. whether heritage plaques should be created within an individual‘s lifetime.

-2.4 Events are harder to tie down to a location and therefore are the hardest category for which a plaque could be erected as some events, such as the 1953 Flood affected wide swathes of town but even so they are key to the town’s heritage and should be recorded.
+2.4 Events can be difficult to tie to a particular location.
+However, a broad range of significant events from tragedies to celebrations will be considered.

 The Design